All of us who do creative work, we get into it because we have good taste.

 It is a shaping factor that cannot be casually accounted for.

 I am an eclectic.
-I gather inspiration from magazines to fashion to films, etc. All of these share the root that
+I gather inspiration from magazines to fashion to films to music, etc. All of these mediums share the same root of the reification

-I wrote about earlier, so it is naive to believe we cannot share a vision across mediums to culminate in great taste.
+of the human experience, so it is naive to believe we cannot share a vision across mediums to culminate in great taste and inspiration.

 Ultimately it comes down to taste.
 It comes down to taste.
 It comes down to trying to expose yourself to the best things that humans have done and then try to bring those things in to what you're doing.